akhil-reni/vlabs/ssrf-challenge-one/README.md

 # SSRF Challenge One

-The following challenge a bit of scripting to escalate an internal misconfiguration to full-read SSRF.
+The following challenge involves a bit of scripting to escalate an internal misconfiguration to full-read SSRF.

 ### Objectives